conradakunga/Blog/_posts/2026-04-27-product-review-stellar-repair-for-ms-sql-part-1-introduction.md

 ![SteallarWindows](../images/2026/03/SteallarWindows.png)

-In the next post, we will look at [SQL Server password recovery]({% post_url 2026-04-20-product-review-stellar-repair-for-ms-sql-part-2-sql-server-password-recovery %}).
+In the next post, we will look at **SQL Server password recovery**.

 Happy hacking!